 For better or for worse, the summertime often has people thinking about their midsection as crop tops and bathing suits take center stage.
 While weight loss is never the main goal, we're all about feeling comfortable and confident in our own skin, especially through healthy, doctor-approved lifestyle choices.

 Enter Travis Stork, MD, who recently spoke to Women's Health about the simple, realistic lifestyle changes you can make to assuage a bloated stomach and supplement your workout efforts.
-He recommends a mixture of filling up on fiber-rich foods, snacking on almonds, and lifting weights three times a week.
+It turns out the key to a flat stomach isn't cutting carbs and doing cardio five times a week.
 Instead, it's about fueling your body with nourishing foods and boosting your metabolism with targeted workouts.
 Ahead, learn his best tips for a flat stomach (that are actually doable).

 As for the weightlifting, Stork regards it as a metabolism-boosting workout that can help your body burn excess abdominal fat.
 "But don't knock moderate exercise, either," he clarifies.
 "Sticking to a routine is most important for weight management overall, so pick something you enjoy—jogging, brisk walking, whatever—and make it a habit."

 Follow Stork's tips for a flatter stomach to work towards your summer health goals.
 It's as simple as incorporating a few specific foods into your diet and tackling the weights section at the gym.

 This post was originally published on June 9, 2017, and has since been published.